Pituitary Cancer | Causes | Types | Symptoms | Risk Factors | Diagnosis | Treatment

 What Are the Symptoms of Pituitary Cancer?

 The symptoms of pituitary cancer can happen due to the altered and increased level of pressure created by the tumor.
-The common symptoms experienced due to the pressure changes are loss of vision and headache.
-The symptoms can happen due to the imbalance in the hormonal levels also.
+The common symptoms experienced due to the pressure changes are loss of vision and headaches.
+The symptoms can also happen due to an imbalance in the hormonal levels.

 If there is a deficiency of pituitary hormones, the following symptoms could be noted.